Frequently Asked Questions

 What is the expectation for Home Practice?

 Over eight weeks we will be aiming to alter mental habits that may have been around for a while and will require time and effort to make satisfactory changes.
-To this end, we ask you to engage with home practice for half an hour to an hour for six days a week during the course.
-The activities involve listening to audio recordings, performing brief exercises and writing up your responses.
+To this end, we ask you to engage with home practice for half an hour to an hour for six days a week during the course where possible, for which guided audio recordings are provided.
+You will also be asked to try brief 'informal' exercises and to write up your responses.
 It is important to realise that the fruits of your efforts may not show straight away and we ask you to approach home practice with a spirit of patience and persistence.
 The commitment to spend time on home practice is an important part of the course if you wish to gain maximum benefits.

 Are there any reasons for not doing an 8-week mindfulness course just now?